inab/WfExS-backend/docs/source/getting-started.rst

    * - static ``ps``
      - Necessray for Nextflow metrics recopilation.

+.. _py_env:

 By default, installation creates and sources a new python virtual environment for WfExS ``.pyWEenv``, unless there is an activated one.
 If so, the installation is done inside the active virtual environment.

-Every time you want to work with WfExS make sure you first source the python environment.
+Every time you want to work with WfExS make sure you first activate the python environment.

 .. code-block:: bash